Create Header Files

 }

-This error is due to including arithmetic.h two times in the mai.cpp file by
+This error is due to including arithmetic.h

-1. including of arithmetic.h
+- including of

 To avoid this error we have to use header guards